-Supervision allows for the following iOS supervised restrictions listed on the MDM > Settings page toward the bottom of the Restrictions tab:
+Supervision allows for the following iOS supervised restrictions listed on the Systems Manager > Manage > Settings page toward the bottom of the Restrictions tab:

 Mass enrollment steps for Systems Manager can be followed from either the Prepare or Supervise tabs in Apple Configurator.
 In order for the Meraki SM management profile to successfully install, both the Mac computer running Apple Configurator AND the connected iOS device(s) need to have an unblocked connection to the internet.
 This is required, because the iOS devices need to contact Systems Manager and Apple's MDM servers immediately upon enrollment.
 The most common reason for a failed Meraki SM management profile installation is because the iOS device does not have an active internet connection at the time the Meraki SM management profile is installed (often times the result of putting a device into Supervision mode - thus wiping the device and removing its WiFi connection).